Slick2DFish/winpdf2rm/README.md

 the help of drawj2d (On windows).

 > **I'm an electrical engineering student and not a skilled programmer (especially in accordance to python), the program could have bugs etc.
-Therefore I am not liable for any damage**
+Therefore I am not liable for any damage.
+Nevertheless it's runnig without problems on my computer**

 ## Requirements